This is a guide for people wanting to through-hike the Te Araroa Trail in New Zealand going from south to north.

 South Island vs North Island?

 If you have only limited time, the South Island is the more spectacular, more back country part of the total Te Araroa Trail.
 The North Island certainly has its moments, but it does involve more road walking, less time away from civilisation, and takes a little longer.
-I have walked the full South Island trail in one go, but I have only done a few sections of the North Island so far.
+I have walked the full South Island trail in one go, but I have only done sections of the North Island.

 Between Camp Stream and Crooked Spur huts, South Island

 Well, it’s a matter of personal choice, but it seems to me that if you want to say you have walked the Te Araroa Trail, you need to have walked all of it.
 Many people pick and choose sections, and no doubt by leaving out the boring bits that gives them a more enjoyable experience.
 Some, particularly Kiwis who can’t get enough days off work, do a section at a time, and by adding them all together eventually get to say they’ve done the TA.
 Others doing them in sequence regularly go off-trail for supplies and rest.
 Or simply stay another day or two at a nice spot.
 And others again, particularly the majority who are visiting from overseas, might want to see a bit more of New Zealand than simply the TA, and head off on diversions here and there.
-This guide will be entirely useful to all these people, but it is written specifically for those who want to walk every metre of the trail in one go.
-So it covers the whole she-bang, including the sometimes tedious bits of road between back country trails.
+There is a trail saying, ‘Hike your own hike’, meaning there is no right or wrong way and you shouldn’t judge people who are doing it differently from yourself.
+My approach to the South Island was to do it in one continuous hike, walking every single metre, and so that’s the way I’ve written this guide: for through hikers.
+Hence it covers the whole she-bang, including the sometimes tedious bits of road between back country trails.
+But I’m sure it will also be useful for people who want to do sections only as well.

 Kapiti Is from Waikanae Beach, North Island